leszekmp/artid/section_1/00a_Design_considerations.rst

 Why are big domes important?
 Because a rough rule of thumb is that the largest object you can accurately image with Reflectance Transformation Imaging is half the distance to the light source you're using.
 So for a 12" dome, 6" radius, that's 3".
 I think this is conservative, and you can do a bit bigger, but there's still a limit.
 Larger domes allow for accurate imaging of larger objects - a one-meter-diameter dome can image an object about 10" in size.

+Light intensity
+^^^^^^^^^^^^^^^

-2. When I was testing the 30 mA LEDs, I found that the variation in light intensity between different LEDs was as much as 20%.
+When I was testing the 30 mA LEDs, I found that the variation in light intensity between different LEDs was as much as 20%.
 Reflectance Transformation Imaging requires that the light sources be as close to the same intensity as possible, otherwise the final result may be an inaccurate fitting of the light curve.
 I wasn't sure about the reason, but a bit of research brought up the most logical answer.
 While LEDs are sold with a quoted forward voltage for a specific current, what you actually get from a bunch of LEDs is a spread of forward voltages centered around the specification.
 Given how steep an LED I vs. V curve can be, a small change in Vf can result in big changes in the current, and big changes in the light intensity (see Grumpy Mike's `excellent discussion of these issues`_).
 The current-limiting resistor commonly used with low-current LEDs is there to drop the voltage across the LED so that you don't burn it out, and not to specifically control the exact current.
 Given the low cost of the LED strip, I have to believe that it uses resistors to limit current to the LEDs, which could translate into substantial differences in output power between different LEDs.
 Not acceptable.
 My systems have always used adjustable constant current regulators to get around this problem.

+Spectrum
+^^^^^^^^

-3. Finally, RGB LED strips create "white" light by turning on the red, green and blue LEDs simultaneously.
+Finally, RGB LED strips create "white" light by turning on the red, green and blue LEDs simultaneously.
 While it looks "white" based on appearance, it's not a very good white.
 Here's a "white" spectrum from an RGB LED:

 .. figure:: ./figures/rgb_led_white_spectrum.png
    :align: middle